-Berkeley Lab's Facilities Division has an opening for a Facilities Area Manager.
-Your primary responsibility and ownership of the specific Facilities Area Management Program including all aspects of the program including but not limited to strategic planning, monitoring program development, and monitoring of budget/financial areas.
+Berkeley Lab's Facilities Division is offering an exciting opportunity to work with world leaders in science, and be a part of a team that will advance science and influence the world.
+The Facilities Area Manager's primary responsibility and ownership of a specific facilities area management program including all aspects of the program including but not limited to strategic planning, monitoring program development, and monitoring of budget/financial areas.

-This position may supervise activities of exempt and non-exempt personnel, sub-contractors or project teams, particularly in the use of established tools and processes in the delivery of exceptional collaboratively-embedded customer service.
-You may act as "back-up" to the Maintenance and Repair Manager for facility management needs as requested or required.
-This position reports to the Facilities Operations Manager.
-This position will be filled at the Facilities Area Manager level 1 or 2, dependent on experience.
+The position may supervise the activities of exempt and non-exempt personnel, sub-contractors, or project teams, particularly in the use of established tools and processes in the delivery of exceptional collaboratively-embedded customer service.
+May act as "back-up" to the Maintenance and Repair Manager for facility management needs as requested or required.

-Use this general knowledge of Facilities Management program principles, resources, and tools.
-Use skills as an experienced Facilities Management professional with understanding of Laboratory's practices, protocols, procedures and policies.
-Ability to understand and apply facilities management principles to programs of routine to moderate scope and complexity.
-Able to manage conflicting priorities and assist in development action plans leading to successful completion of tasks.
+Use general knowledge of Facilities Management program principles, resources, and tools.
+Use skills as an experienced Facilities Management professional with understanding of Laboratory practices, protocols, procedures and policies.
+Ability to understand and apply facilities management principles to programs of moderate scope and complexity.
+Able to manage conflicting priorities and assist in the development of action plans leading to the successful completion of tasks.
 Knowledge of accounting and budgeting principles and computer-based applications/tools needed for program management.

-Work under general direction as part of the team to achieve collaborative partnerships with research and operational divisions to address facilities, infrastructure and service issues including root and systemic problem resolution, and to achieve transparent and measurable mission-alignment/readiness.
+Achieve collaborative partnerships with research and operational divisions to address facilities, infrastructure, and service issues including root and systemic problem resolution, and to achieve transparent and measurable mission-alignment/readiness.

-Assure that day-to-day work, operations, and activities are conducted safely and within established work authorizations in accordance to DOE, federal, state and related regulations, policies and procedures.
+Assure that day-to-day work, operations, and activities are conducted safely and within established work authorizations in accordance with DOE, federal, state, and related regulations, policies, and procedures.

-Lead and collaborate to analyze and assess current and upcoming mission-alignment of facilities and infrastructure, and to assess risks, alternatives, mitigations and mission-aligned/ready improvements, preventive and corrective maintenance programs.
+Analyze and assess current and upcoming mission-alignment of facilities and infrastructure, and to assess risks, alternatives, mitigations and mission-aligned/ready improvements, preventative, and corrective maintenance programs.

-Lead and collaborate with partnership teams including building management staff, line management and senior management of research/operational divisions, Facilities, IT, Protective Services and EH&S, and including as needed, consultants, vendors, university staff and other external personnel, to provide creative and effective resolution to a diverse range of routine to moderate technical problems.
+Lead and collaborate with partner teams including building management staff, line management and senior management of research/operational divisions, Facilities, IT, Protective Services and EH&S, and including as needed, consultants, vendors, university staff and other external personnel, to provide creative and effective resolution to a diverse range of complex technical problems.

-Exercise judgment within defined procedures in selecting methods to implement facilities program management policies and processes in a manner that regularly results in a high-degree of both alignment improvement in participant satisfaction.
+Select methods to implement facilities program management policies and processes in a manner that regularly results in a high degree of both alignment improvement and participant satisfaction.

 Assess implementation of service and quality delivery models within the assigned area(s) to identify safety assessment, asset review, process improvement, and cost-effectiveness opportunities.

-Work with the facility engineer or assigned project manager to ensure an as-built drawing for facility are current and red lines have been incorporated.
-Ensures that all components identified in the drawings are installed and in working order and appropriate PMs have been written and are in the system for issue.
+Work with the facility engineer or assigned project manager to ensure an as-built drawing for a facility are current and redlines have been incorporated.
+Ensure that all components identified in the drawings are installed and in working order and appropriate PMs have been written and are in the system for issues.

 Develop and maintain Service Level Agreements for individual areas, buildings and assets in order to collaboratively create and document operational service level agreements between research divisions and Facilities.

-Participate in assessment of effectiveness and lead teams in use of diverse data to address identified opportunities for improvement.
+Participate in the assessment of effectiveness, and lead teams in the use of diverse data to address identified opportunities for improvement.

-Advise on the annual Facilities Condition Assessment, Requirement Identification, Deferred Maintenance, Preventive/Corrective Maintenance programs.
+Advise on the annual Facilities Condition Assessment, Requirement Identification, Deferred Maintenance, Preventative/Corrective Maintenance programs.

-Communicate updates to Manager and division senior management teams on interaction activities and customer issues/concerns/feedback.
+Communicate updates to Manager and division senior management team on interactive activities and customer issues/concerns/feedback.

 Participate in interdepartmental and interdivisional discussions and negotiations.

-Communicate Memorandums of Understandings (MOUs) and Responsibilities, Accountabilities, Consultations, and Information (RACI) to foster collaboration and understanding of operational guidelines and standards.
+Communicate Memorandums of Understanding (MOUs) and Responsibilities, Accountabilities, Consultations, and Information (RACI) to foster collaboration and understanding of operational guidelines and standards.

-Develop, prepare and deliver information about facilities program to like the range of diverse audiences including management, staff and internal/external customers.
+Develop, prepare and deliver information about facilities program to a wide range of diverse audiences including management, staff, and internal/external customers.

-Bachelor's degree, or equivalent experience, in Facilities Management, Engineering, Facilities Engineering or related technical discipline and/or a minimum of two years of building, zone/area, and/or facilities and infrastructure management with a large multi-client, multi-building and/or complex facility, with multi-level customer interaction and communication responsibilities with increasing responsibility and program administration and planning.
+Bachelor degree in Facilities Management, Engineering, Facilities Engineering or related technical discipline and a minimum of 5 years of building, zone/area, and/or facilities and infrastructure management with a large multi-client, multi-building and/or complex facility, with multi-level customer interaction and communication responsibilities with increasing responsibility in program administration and planning.

-Proven experience including attention to the identification, assessment, communication and resolution of technical and systemic issues.
+Proven experience including significant attention to the identification, assessment, communication, and resolution of complex technical and systemic issues.

-Experience applying analytical and problem-solving skills to problems.
+Experience applying analytical and problem-solving skills to complex problems.

 Proven ability to effectively communicate (verbally and written) with individuals and groups at all levels of an organization.
-Demonstrated ability to effectively and clearly convey high-value complex information and to create high-level reports, presentations and analysis for a range of internal and external senior managers and leadership.
+Demonstrated ability to effectively and clearly convey high-value complex information and to create high-level reports, presentations, and analyses for a range of internal and external senior managers and leadership.

-Proven ability to work independently with general guidance and to effectively raise concerns in a timely manner when support is needed to achieve outcome objectives.
+Proven ability to work independently with limited guidance and to effectively raise concerns in a timely manner when support is needed to achieve outcome objectives.

 Broad knowledge of best business practices and industry and regulatory standards (federal, state, and local).

-Must be able to bring creativity, use sound judgment, decision-making and business insights to foster facility management organization that is more effective, efficient, and customer service oriented to support a one-mission laboratory.
+Must be able to bring creativity, use sound judgment, decision making, and business insight to foster a facility management organization that is more effective, efficient, and customer service oriented to support a one-mission laboratory.

-Demonstrated ability to use computers effectively for record-keeping, report writing and communication and use computer applications such as MS Office, Databases, or Facilities Management Systems at a level of competence to do analysis, produce presentations and reports suitable for Facilities and Laboratory management.
+Demonstrated ability to use computers effectively for record-keeping, report writing, and communication and use computer applications such as MS Office, Databases, or Facilities Management Systems at a level of competence to do analysis, produce presentations and report suitable for Facilities and Laboratory management.

 PMP/Project Management or equivalent related certification.